SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha CMD-N Arris SG4000.md

 ### Event Log

-This page shows the **Event Log table**,which contains a log of network and device events that may be of interest in fault isolation and troubleshooting.
+This page shows the **Event Log table**, which contains a log of network and device events that may be of interest in fault isolation and troubleshooting.

 ### Web Interface